 Signed into law by President Biden on March 11, 2021, the American Rescue Plan Act (ARPA) allocates \$1.9 trillion for COVID-19 relief and economic recovery.
 In all, North Carolina has received more than \$31.4 billion in ARPA aid to state agencies, individuals, businesses, and other entities.
-This includes \$5.4 billion to the North Carolina's state government in State Fiscal Recovery Funds (SFRF) appropriated through North Carolina's budget process.
+This includes \$5.4 billion to North Carolina's state government in State Fiscal Recovery Funds (SFRF) appropriated through North Carolina's budget process.

-All SFRF funds have been appropriated to support state agencies, local organizations, and State-recognized tribes across more than 180 unique projects.
-Roughly a quarter of all SFRF funds have been disbursed to recipients.
-SFRF dollars are disbursed by request based on timelines agreed to with each recipient.
+All SFRF funds have been appropriated to support state agencies, local organizations, and State-recognized tribes across more than 200 unique projects.
+More than a third of all SFRF funds have been disbursed to recipients.
+SFRF dollars are disbursed by request based on timelines agreed upon by each recipient.